kmcd/codecast/01_command_line/script.md

   Self-directed:

-  apropos—Display a list of appropriate commands. whatis—Display a very brief description of a command. info—Display a command’s info entry.
+  apropos—Display a list of appropriate commands. man -k

+  whatis—Display a very brief description of a command. info—Display a command’s info entry.

+### VO 300w

+  OJ
+  * get help
+  * search for man pages
+  * understand man page format
+  * search within a man page
+  * getting help when no man pages available

+  To search the available manual pages, type

+  $ man -k

+  You know the ls command list's a directory contents.

+  Let's add nice color output to your directory listing

+  $ man ls

+  To scroll in a manual page, type

+  Enter CTRL+U to Scroll UP
+  Enter CTRL+D to Scroll DOWN
+  Enter / to search
+  Enter n to go forward
+  Enter N to go back
+  Enter - to toggle case sensitive search

+  $ man less

+  Some programs don’t support the --help option, but try it anyway.
+Often it results in an error message that will reveal the same usage information.

+  bash has a built-in help facility for each of the shell builtins.
+To use it, type help followed by the name of the shell builtin.
+For example:

+  [me@linuxbox ~]$ help cd
+  cd: cd [-L|-P] [dir]

+  square brackets indicate optional items.
+  A vertical bar character indicates mutually exclusive items.

+  the command cd may be followed optionally by either a -L or a -P and further, optionally followed by the argument dir.

+  SLIDE: Man Page Organization
+   Section
+  1 2 3 4 5 6 7 8
+  Contents
+  User commands
+  Programming interfaces for kernel system calls Programming interfaces to the C library Special files such as device nodes and drivers File formats
+  Games and amusements such as screensavers Miscellaneous System administration commands

+  Sometimes we need to look in a specific section of the manual to find what we are looking for.
+This is particularly true if we are looking for a file format that is also the name of a command.
+If we don’t specify a section num- ber, we will always get the first instance of a match, probably in section 1.
+To specify a section number, we use man like this:

+  man section search_term For example:
+  [me@linuxbox ~]$ man 5 passwd

+  will display the man page describing the file format of the /etc/passwd file.

+  Man pages, usually don't have examples, and they are intended as a refer ence, not a tutorial.
+Install cheat (skip to section) for examples:

+  cheat ls

+  RC:
+  * search for man pages
+  * understand man page format
+  * search within a man page
+  * getting help when no man pages available

+  EV:
+  * search for X man page
+  * within a man page X, search for Y
+  * find 2 sections for crontab

 ## Shell environment 4m

   A command can be one of four things:

   An executable program like all those files we saw in /usr/bin.
 Within this category, programs can be compiled binaries, such as programs written in C and C++, or programs written in scripting languages, such as the shell, Perl, Python, Ruby, and so on.

   A command built into the shell itself. bash supports a number of com- mands internally called shell builtins.
 The cd command, for example, is a shell builtin.

   A shell function.
 Shell functions are miniature shell scripts incorporated into the environment.
 We will cover configuring the environment and writing shell functions in later chapters, but for now just be aware that they exist.

   An alias.
 An alias is a command that we can define ourselves, built from other commands.

   type—Indicate how a command name is interpreted. which—Display which executable program will be executed.